fugue/fregot/examples/demo/tutorial_walkthrough.md

 ### Step Forward

-Nothing seems out of order yet, so step forward into the next query:
+Nothing seems out of order yet, so step forward into the next query with the [`:step`](https://github.com/fugue/fregot#step) command:

     :step